 Information about admission

-If you are admitted to the MSc in Digital Design and Interactive Technologies and your bachelor programme does not cover at least 7.5 ECTS within programming or databases and/or 7.5 ECTS within design research methods, it is a prerequisite that you pass a course within the field of programming and/or design research methods.
-The course will be offered by the IT University.
+If you are admitted to the MSc in Digital Design and Interactive Technologies and your bachelor programme does not cover at least 7.5 ECTS within programming or databases and/or 7.5 ECTS within qualitative methods, it is a prerequisite that you pass a test within the field of programming and/or qualitative methods.
+The test will be offered by the IT University.

-Qualification course for students who are admitted without programming competences
+Qualification seminar for students who are admitted without programming competences

-In July and August 2018, you can attend a qualification course if you are admitted to MSc in Digital Design and Interactive Technologies without meeting the admission requirement concerning programming or databases.
-The purpose of the course is to prepare you for a test in programming, which serves as proof that you meet the admission requirements for the study programme.
-Following the course is optional, but you must pass the test in order to be admitted to attend the MSc programme.
+In July and August 2018, you can attend a qualification seminar if you are admitted to MSc in Digital Design and Interactive Technologies without meeting the admission requirement concerning programming or databases.
+The purpose of the seminar is to prepare you for a test in programming, which serves as proof that you meet the admission requirements for the study programme.
+Following the seminar is optional, but you must pass the test in order to be admitted to attend the MSc programme.

-The classes are conducted in English and will take place at the IT University of Copenhagen on 10 weekdays in July and August.
+The classes are conducted in English and will take place at the IT University of Copenhagen on July 9, 11, 13, 16, 18, 20, 23, 25, 27, and 30, 2018.
+On August 3 and 8, 2018, there are two additional days for practice.
+Teaching will last from 10-15 on all days.
+The test will take place on August 10, 2018.
 Attendance is free and prior knowledge about or experience with programming is not required.
 In addition to participation in class, you should expect to work on exercises, independent study and preparation for the test.
-You can expect to spend 37 hours a week on the course from July 9th to August 10th.
+You can expect to spend 37 hours a week on the seminar from July 9th to August 10th.

 You will learn to program in Python and, among other things, will be introduced to imperative programming, object-oriented programming and handling of text data.
 If these concepts are new to you, keep in mind that the purpose of the course is to help you learn this.
 We do not expect you to have any previous experience with programming.

-Qualification course for students who are admitted without 7.5 ECTS in qualitative methods
+Qualification seminar for students who are admitted without 7.5 ECTS in qualitative methods

-In July and August 2018, the IT University offers an qualifying workshop to students admitted to MSc in Digital Design and Interactive Technologies who do not meet the admission requirements regarding qualitative methods.
-It is optional whether you want to attend the workshop.
-The aim of the workshop is to allow you to pass an admission test in qualitative methods, which will serve as a proof that you comply with the admission requirements on the study.
+In August 2018, the IT University offers a qualification seminar to students admitted to MSc in Digital Design and Interactive Technologies who do not meet the admission requirements regarding qualitative methods.
+It is optional whether you want to attend the qualification seminar.
+The aim of the qualification seminar is to allow you to pass an admission test in qualitative methods, which will serve as a proof that you comply with the admission requirements on the study.

-The workshop - which will be taught in English - will cover basic qualitative methods such as interviews, participant observation, analysis of documents and web content, simple surveys, analysis and reporting of data.
-If the qualitative methods sound unfamiliar and difficult then please remember that the aim of the workshop is to assist you in learning these methods.
+The qualification seminar - which will be taught in English - will cover basic qualitative methods such as interviews, participant observation, analysis of documents and web content, simple surveys, analysis and reporting of data.
+If the qualitative methods sound unfamiliar and difficult then please remember that the aim of the qualification seminar is to assist you in learning these methods.
 We do not expect that you know of qualitative methods already.

-To complete the workshop, you are required to pass a final oral test covering the five assignments prepared during the workshop.
+To complete the qualification seminar, you are required to pass a final oral test covering the five assignments prepared during the qualification seminar.
 The passed test is your proof that you comply with the admission requirements.

-It will also be possible to attend the test even if you have not been able to participate in the workshops.
+It will also be possible to attend the test even if you have not been able to participate in the qualification seminars.
 However, you will have to hand in the five assignments before you attend the test.

-If you do not pass the test in August or if you are prevented from participating in the workshop, a second workshop will be held in September and October with an oral test scheduled in November.
-If you do not have any experience with qualitative methods, we strongly recommend that you participate in the summer workshop and take the test in August.
+If you do not pass the test in August or if you are prevented from participating in the qualification seminar, a second qualification seminar will be held in September and October with an oral test scheduled in November.
+If you do not have any experience with qualitative methods, we strongly recommend that you participate in the summer qualification seminar and take the test in August.
 It will require a considerable amount of work to learn the qualitative methods in parallel with the mandatory MSc courses in the autumn semester.

-Please be aware that you cannot replace a course during the semester by attending this workshop.
+Please be aware that you cannot replace a course during the semester by attending this qualification seminar.

-You will get more information about the workshop and how to sign up in your letter of admission.
+You will get more information about the qualification seminar and how to sign up in your letter of admission.

-Dates for handing in the assignments and the actual test will be announced later.
+Dates for handing in the assignments will be announced later.